gosantos/transport_tacker/README.md

 I have used the *Postman* chrome extension to test the service behavior without stressing tests.

-For the benchmarking I chose the "loadtest" library in order to populate the database and simulate the concurrency update vehicle testing.
+For the benchmarking I chose the "loadtest" library in order to populate the database and to simulate the concurrent vehicle update.
-From all libraries I researched, this was in my opinion the easier to use and I thought and as well the more fittable for my scenario.
+From all libraries I found, this was, in my opinion, the easier one to use and I thought and as well as the most fittable to my scenario.

 The library provides a report after the test runs.